Financial Remedy Order

 Why might I need a Financial Remedy Order?

 Financial Remedy Orders can be used when the parties cannot agree on a financial settlement between themselves.
-The judge must ensure the outcome is fair to both of you, so having the Court decide matters is a good way to maintain a healthy relationship while protecting your financial future.
+The judge must ensure the outcome is fair to both of you, so having the Court decide matters is a good way to maintain a healthy relationship between you while protecting your financial future.

 How do I get a financial remedy order?